-Cast and director for Insidious 6
+Cast and Director for Insidious 6

 Filming will take place in Australia

-British actress Amelia Eve, known for her role as Jamie in the Netflix series "Haunted Bly Manor", will play one of the main characters – her big breakthrough in Hollywood.
-She will be supported by Lin Shaye as Elise Rainier, who has been an integral part of the series since part 1.
-After her role in "Insidious: The Red Door" was comparatively small, she now seems to be taking center stage again in the plot of part 6.
+One of the main roles will be played by British actress Amelia Eve, known for her performance as Jamie in the Netflix series "The Haunting of Bly Manor" – her major breakthrough in Hollywood.
+She will be joined by Lin Shaye as Elise Rainier, who has been an integral part of the series since the very first film.
+After her role in "Insidious: The Red Door" was comparatively small, she now seems to be taking center stage again in the plot of Part 6.

 Since its debut in 2010, "Insidious" has become one of the most popular horror series.
 With its blend of family drama, nerve-wracking atmosphere and terrifying jumpscares, director James Wan has set a new benchmark for the genre.
 If you're looking for similar movie experiences, you'll find plenty of material in the following selection to keep you awake at night.